 This requires that supplied product, during early production, will be 100% sorted and contained, per requirements set forth by Shape Corp.
 Quality Engineer or equivalent.
 Communication of the safe launch is required and approval to be removed from this activity will be completed by the Shape Quality Engineer.
-The minimum requirement for our suppliers are 90 days or 3,000 pieces with zero defects otherwise our customer may mandate otherwise.
+The minimum requirement for our suppliers will be noted in our Supplier Statement of Work (SSOW).
 Results to be given to the Shape Corp.
 Quality Engineer or equivalent on a weekly basis.